thomper/sweet-alert-dialog/README.md

 I did not write this library, all credit goes to pedant.

+I've also remvoed all reference's to the original author's website as it appears to have been offline for some time (pedant dot cn).

 Sweet Alert Dialog
 ===================
 SweetAlert for Android, a beautiful and clever alert dialog